 Finance professional with 20 years’ experience in development banking, investment banking and social finance.
 Five years in delivery and operations roles in youth and education charities.
 Passionate about social mobility, theatre and family.

-Co-founder and CIO
+Co-founder and Executive Director

 A social investment expert, working with charities and social enterprises since 2009.
 15 years City experience with specific expertise in designing and implementing innovative financial transactions.
 Loves windsurfing, sailing and outdoors in his spare time.